-But the more traditional ‘full service’ gyms that host lots of programs throughout the week still have plenty of legs.
+The more traditional ‘full service’ gyms that host lots of programs throughout the week still have plenty of legs.
 They have also tried to fight back against the 24-hour operators by offering improved prices and more flexible membership arrangements that do not require long-term commitments.

 Traditional fitness centres are also hosting more mainstream workouts for older customers and those whose physical shape might have deterred them from working out in public.